Darkdragon14/streamdeck-docker/README.md

 - Display Container Status: Show the current state (e.g., running, stopped) directly on your Stream Deck keys.
 - User-Friendly: Integrates seamlessly with the Stream Deck interface for effortless container management.
 - Multi-Container Support: Handles multiple Docker containers simultaneously.

+## Future improvements

+- Design icons for the project.
+- Add the ability to create and delete specific containers.
+- Enable container deletion using a dial.
+- Implement starting and stopping containers with a dial.
+- Extend functionality to include more services beyond containers.

 ## Prerequisites